Thunder Force III: Gameplay

 For Thunder Force III, the free-directional, overhead stage format featured in the previous two games is removed and replaced entirely by the horizontally scrolling stage format.
 The horizontal format became the new standard for the series.

 The player is allowed to choose which of the initial five planets (Hydra, Gorgon, Seiren, Haides, and Ellis), to start on.
 After the first five stages are completed, the game continues for three more stages into ORN headquarters.

 The weapon system from Thunder Force II returns in this game, with some modifications.
 Some weapons from Thunder Force II are reused or modified slightly (the enhanceable Twin shot and Back shot remain the defaults), while others are completely new and exclusive to the game.

 This time, when the player's ship is destroyed, only the weapon that was currently in use is lost (unless it is a default weapon and assuming the game is operating at the default difficulty settings).
 On any higher difficulty modes than the default one, all weapons are lost when the ship gets destroyed.
-CLAWs also make their return and have the same behavior and functions, except now when the player collects the CLAW item, the ship automatically receives its maximum two CLAWs (again, CLAWs are lost upon ship destruction in every difficulty modes).
+CLAWs also make their return and have the same behavior and functions, except now when the player collects the CLAW item, the ship automatically receives its maximum two CLAWs (again, CLAWs are lost upon ship destruction in every difficulty mode).
 Also, when using most weapons, the CLAWs will mimic the ship and fire the same weapon (similar to the Options in Gradius games).
 The final new addition is that the player's ship now has a speed setting, which can be increased or decreased across four levels at the press of a button.